arangodb/arangodb/Documentation/DocuBlocks/Rest/AQL/JSF_delete_api_aqlfunction.md

 @RESTQUERYPARAMETERS

 @RESTQUERYPARAM{group,string,optional}
 - *true*: The function name provided in *name* is treated as a namespace prefix, and all functions in the specified namespace will be deleted.
   The returned number of deleted functions may become 0 if none matches the string.
 - *false*: The function name provided in *name* must be fully qualified, including any namespaces.
 If none matches the *name*, HTTP 404 is returned.

 @RESTDESCRIPTION

-Removes an existing AQL user function or functiongroup, identified by *name*.
+Removes an existing AQL user function or function group, identified by *name*.

 @RESTRETURNCODES